danielchalef/openblas-benchmark-m1/README.md

 # openblas-benchmark-m1
 Benchmarking OpenBLAS on an Apple MacBook M1 w/ 16GB RAM.

-In order to compile the benchmarks using the native MacOS LLVM, you will need to have native homebrew for the M1 and install gfortran.
+In order to compile the benchmarks using Xcode / clang version 12.0.0, you will need to have native homebrew for the M1 and install gfortran.
 Modify the Makefile as follows, where `-L` points to your homebrew `lib` path:
 ```
 smallscaling: smallscaling.c ../$(LIBNAME)
         $(CC) $(CFLAGS) -o $(@F) $^ $(EXTRALIB) -Xpreprocessor -fopenmp -lomp -lm -lpthread -L /opt/homebrew/lib/
 ```

+## Benchmarking `dgemm`
+Comparing the performance of `dgemm` provided by:
+- the MacOS vecLib framework
+- OpenBLAS's VORTEX/ARMv8 kernel (the default on the M1)
+- and OpenBLAS's NEOVERSEN1 and THUNDERX3T110 kernels.

+Each test consisted of 10 runs with the first run being discarded. `OPENBLAS_LOOPS` was set to 20 in order to avoid an underflow condition (see (https://github.com/xianyi/OpenBLAS/issues/2814#issuecomment-752682281)[discussion]).
+Raw data is in the _dgemm_ folder.

+### OpenBLAS (with VORTEX/ ARMV8 kernel) vs Veclib
+vecLib significantly outperforms OpenBLAS, likely as it is using the M1's hardware-based matrix multiplication acceleration.

+### OpenBLAS VORTEX/ ARMV8 vs NEOVERSEN1 vs THUNDERX3T110 kernels
+All tests run on the M1.
+Only the kernels have been changed.
+A little difficult to differences see given the similarity in results and scale.
+See charts below for some interesting matrix dimension test results.

+The NEOVERSEN1 kernel appears to offer better results for the M1 than the default ARMV8 kernel.